Class of 2019

 Asia Society is delighted to announce the 2019 Class of Asia 21 Young Leaders Program, an unparalleled network of accomplished young professionals from across the Asia-Pacific region, representing the new generation of leaders in government, business, arts, media, and the nonprofit sector.

-The new class adds to a dynamic pool of nearly 1,000 influential professionals under the age of 40 (at the time of selection) from over 40 nations who are engaged in thought leadership, dialogue, friendship, and meaningful collaborations for positive impact on both local and global levels.
+The new class — 37 members from 27 different countries and regions — adds to a dynamic pool of nearly 1,000 influential professionals under the age of 40 (at the time of selection) from over 40 nations who are engaged in thought leadership, dialogue, friendship, and meaningful collaborations for positive impact on both local and global levels.
 Learn more.

 Kazakhstan Council on International Relations